amberframework/docs/getting-started/Installation/create-new-app.md

-# Generating New Amber Application
+# Creating a New Amber Application

 ```
 Example: